 Patients can search open and upcoming clinical trials on the Clinicaltrials.gov website.
-For detailed instructions on searching and locating clinical trials, visit our helpful guide, found at https://www.hepb.org/research-and-programs/hepdeltaconnect/clinical-trials/.
-Patients should also discuss the possibility of participating with their doctors, and see if their doctor can connect them with a local trial.
+For detailed instructions on searching and locating clinical trials, visit our helpful guide.
+Patients should also discuss with their doctors the possibility of participating, and see if their doctor can connect them with a local trial.